alifakhimi/bookmarks/README.md

 ### Security

 - [IPBan](https://github.com/DigitalRuby/IPBan) - IPBan - Free software to block out attackers quickly and easily on Linux and Windows

+### Analytics
+- [matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
+Privacy is built-in.
+Liberating Web Analytics.

 ## Docker Images